Skip to main content

 2023 Awardee

 In 2023, the CHIW awarded Rochester Refugee Resettlement Services (RRRS) with $15,000 as the mini-grant awardee, to be used in 2024.
 RRRS is a small community-based organization that helps New Americans become self-sufficient and successful community members.
 They own 85 homes in the Rochester area, and house more than 500 people.
-The goal of this project is to screen refugee children for behavioral health conditions through a CDC Mental Health screening, developed specifically for pediatric patients.
+The goal of this project was to screen refugee children for behavioral health conditions through a CDC Mental Health screening, developed specifically for pediatric patients.
+Through this work, 206 refugee children were screened and connected to behavioral health services when indicated.

 2022 Awardees